-Septicemia and sepsis are often used interchangeably, but they differ based on the level of progression.
+Septicemia and sepsis are often used interchangeably but differ based on progression.

-Sepsis (blood poisoning) occurs when the immune system overreacts to the infection, damaging tissues and vital organs.
-Left untreated, sepsis will eventually result in death.
+Sepsis (blood poisoning) occurs when the immune system overreacts to an infection, damaging tissues and vital organs.
+Left untreated, sepsis eventually results in death.

 Septicemia in Tortoises

-Various types of bacteria can cause Septicemia in tortoises, but the most common are staphylococcus aureus, streptococcus pneumoniae, and e. coli.
+Various types of bacteria can cause Septicemia in tortoises, but staphylococcus aureus, streptococcus pneumoniae, and E. coli are the most common.

 Septicemia is common because tortoises spend most of their time near the soil, which harbors bacteria.
-Inevitably, the high humidity and temperature levels exacerbate the problem.
+Inevitably, the high humidity and temperature elevate the risk.

 Signs of Septicemia in Tortoises

 Sepsis shares symptoms with other common illnesses.
-However, these symptoms, when occurring at the same time, enable you to distinguish sepsis from other health problems:
+However, these symptoms, when occurring at the same time, enable you to distinguish sepsis from other medical conditions:

-- Petechiae, or blue, purple, or red spots under the skin, caused by burst capillaries
+- Petechiae, or blue, purple, or red spots under the skin, are caused by burst capillaries.

 In the late stages, you may observe the following signs:

-- Erythema, or red spots on the skin and shell, especially on the bottom of the shell
+- Erythema, or red spots on the skin and shell, especially at the bottom.

 What Causes Septicemia in Tortoises?